jsr6720/jsr6720.github.io/_posts/2018-08-22-dumbing-us-down---25th-anniversary-hardback-edition.md

 ## My Review 2/5

 I agree that the systematic application of universal standards regresses everyone to a lower common denominator.
-But what I disagree with is the application of free market to solve the problem.<br/><br/>Free Market assumes no friction to changing schools and that everyone can migrate to the 'top' performing schools.
+But what I disagree with is the application of free market to solve the problem.

+Free Market assumes no friction to changing schools and that everyone can migrate to the 'top' performing schools.
 How could this bear out?
-Private schools and boarding schools are the epitome of free market schooling and yet they are out of reach of all but the richest Americans.<br/><br/>I also think that this 'community' driven model is dangerous as it could result in cultures like North Korea and other isolated groups where free access to information is not permitted.<br/><br/>The lectures within raise valid points, but there lacks a solution.
+Private schools and boarding schools are the epitome of free market schooling and yet they are out of reach of all but the richest Americans.

+I also think that this 'community' driven model is dangerous as it could result in cultures like North Korea and other isolated groups where free access to information is not permitted.

+The lectures within raise valid points, but there lacks a solution.

 ### Date Read
 2018/08/22